betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatIsContinuousIntegrationTesting.md

 For example, major enhancments requiring many person-weeks of development, may be use a frequency of a week and a granularity of whatever amount of work is completed in a week.
 For high functioning CI, frequency may be many times per day and granularity may be each method/function/subroutine added or changed.
-As a purely conceptual tool in understaind the aims of CI, one can imagine CI testing like _auto correct_ in a word processor where programmers would get immediate feedback regarding test status with each key-stroke.
+As a purely conceptual tool in understanding the aims of CI, one can imagine CI testing takien to the extreme being like _auto correct_ in a word processor where programmers would get immediate feedback regarding test status with each key-stroke they enter.

 CI testing may have a number of implications for **both** software and test development.
 First, it can demand a very high level of _automation_.

 * Commits on multiple branches can be automatically merged.
 * Tests can be automatically triggered as commits are made.
-* Only _relevant_ tests can be automatically determined for a given commit.
+* _Relevant_ tests can be automatically determined for a given commit.
-* The cause of test failures can be automatically localized to a given developer's commit(s).
+* The cause of test failures can be automatically attributed to a given developer's commit(s).

 Next, CI testing can often require that tests be designed with several important attributes